Why Meal Kits Haven’t Delivered a Cooking Revolution—Yet

 The meal-kit business may be heading for a food fight.
 On one side: retail giant (and Whole Foods acquirer) Amazon, which recently started selling boxes of pre-measured ingredients and easy-to-follow cooking instructions to some customers.
 On the other: smaller companies that were already doing this, including HelloFresh, Plated, and Blue Apron, which went public on June 29.
-But no matter which company emerges victorious, the meal-kit industry is still ripe with issues.
+But no matter which company emerges victorious, the meal-kit industry is still rife with issues.

 Though Amazon's move sent the newly public meal kit company Blue Apron's stock into a tailspin—falling by nearly 11% on Monday—it was an apparent triumph for the kits in general, which have been billed not only as a hot new investment opportunity, but as a way to curb America’s affinity for junk food and eating out.